A review of Singapore Airlines first class from Singapore to Sydney, flying the regional Boeing 777-300ER.

 |Redemption points:||80,000 Krisflyer points (plus approx $70 SGD in taxes)|

-Singapore Airlines First Class is a renowned and world-leading product.
-While I’ve previously flown in the A380 suites, I’ve been keen to try out their other first class seating (the refurbished and non-refurbished 777-300 ER) for some time.
-Recently, I had the opportunity to embark on a last minute weekend trip to Singapore.
-A few days out, I was able to book in a first class seat for the Singapore to Sydney leg of my trip with 80,000 Singapore Airlines Krisflyer miles (plus a nominal $70 SGD in taxes).
+Singapore Airlines first class is a renowned and world-leading airline product.
+Recently, I had the opportunity to embark on a last minute weekend trip in Singapore Airlines first class, flying on the Boeing 777 300.
+A few days out, I was able to book in a first class seat for the Singapore to Sydney leg of my trip with 80,000 Singapore Airlines KrisFlyer miles (plus a nominal $70 SGD in taxes).

-With over an hour to kill before boarding, I headed through to the Singapore Airlines lounge.
-First class passengers have access to the highly exclusive Private Room.
-You can find our previous review of the lounge here.
-Unfortunately, the Private Room is closed until 6 am, so I perched in the separate First Class lounge for a short time, and was then escorted through when it opened.
+With over an hour to kill before boarding, I headed through to the Singapore Airlines first class lounge.
+Within the lounge, first class passengers have access to the highly exclusive Private Room.
+You can find our previous review of the Private room here.
+Unfortunately, the Private Room is closed until 6 am, so I perched in the separate first class lounge for a short time, and was then escorted through when it opened.

-Flights departing Changi Airport feature security screening at the gate, with no priority for business and first class passengers, so it’s important to get there early.
+Flights departing Changi Airport feature security screening at the gate, with no priority for Singapore Airlines first class and business class passengers, so it’s important to set off for the gate early.
 The gate was around a 15 minute walk so I was careful to ensure I allowed ample time before boarding.

 Tip: Singapore Airlines will provide buggies to first class passengers upon request, if that’s your thing.
 Being able-bodied and about to indulge in some seriously decadent champagne and food, I decided it would be best to walk on this occasion!

-On board a Singapore Airlines First Class flight
+On board my Singapore Airlines First Class flight